UNITED STATES

 Final engineering, financing & construction

 This project, previously called “Ventress Solar Farm,” was renamed in August 2022.
-The project site is near an oxbow lake known as “False River” in Ventress, Louisiana.
+The project site is named for a nearby oxbow lake known as “False River” in Ventress, Louisiana.

-• and how the site would be decommissioned at its end of life
+• How the site would be decommissioned at its end of life

 Community dialogue – we want to be a good neighbor